-- Impacts associated with the presence of construction workers on local communities. - Impacts related to the potential influx of job seekers. - Increased risks to livestock and farming infrastructure associated with the construction related activities and presence of construction workers on the site. - Increased risk of grass fires associated with construction related activities. - Noise, dust and safety impacts of construction related activities and vehicles. - Impact on productive farmland.
+- Impacts associated with the presence of construction workers on local communities. - Impacts related to the potential influx of job seekers. - Increased risks to livestock and farming infrastructure associated with the construction related activities and presence of construction workers on the site. - Increased risk of grass fires associated with construction related activities. - Noise, dust, and safety impacts of construction related activities and vehicles.